DCCNext

 • Internal power supply.
 Input: 9-16V AC or DC

-• Can also be powered by DCC
+• Can also be powered by DCC.
+To be selected with jumper or switch.

 • Can also be powered by external 5V.